todbot/qtpy-knob/README.md

 ## Software

-Installation is:
+Software installation consists of:
-- Install CircuitPython on your QT Py
+- Install CircuitPython on the QT Py
 - Install required CircuitPython libraries to QT Py
 - Copy qtpy-knob.py to QT Py

+The CircuitPython installation step is described here: https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython

 The last two steps can be accomplished with the below